dantasse/process_big_csv/README.md

 Looping through rows with a csv.reader is slow.
 Using `file.seek()` is fast.
 So instead of chopping it into rows, let's chop it up by bytes.

+    # Check the code for some screwing around to determine the file size.
+    ...
     infile = open(args.input_file)
     infile.seek(start_point)
+    ...
+    # Check the code too for some off-by-one futzing.
     ...
     while True:
         row = infile.readline().split('\t')